ioggstream/python-course/sparql-101/05-sparql.md

 ## Agenda

 - Storing and retrieving triples
+- Using the `rdflib.Dataset` class
+- A dataset with multiple graphs
+- Querying graphs
+- Enriching graphs with UPDATE
+- Traversing graphs with SparQL (`*` and `/` modifiers)

 *Beware*: commands contain small typos.
 You must fix them to properly complete the course!